papamarfo/fizzbuzz_ex/README.md

-# Fizzbuzz Program
+# Fizzbuzz

-Write an Elixir application that outputs FizBuzz starting from 1 every 2 seconds
+Write an Elixir application that outputs FizzBuzz starting from 1 every 2 seconds

 For each multiple of 3, print "Fizz" instead of the number.
-For each multiple of 5, print "Buzz" instead of the number.
+For each multiple of 5, print "buzz" instead of the number.
-For numbers which are multiples of both 3 and 5, print "FizzBuzz" instead of the number.
+For numbers which are multiples of both 3 and 5, print "Fizzbuzz" instead of the number.

 ```bash
 iex> Fizzbuzz.multiples(20)